I spent most nights in 2014 desperately scrounging the web for conversations and information on addiction and self-improvement.

 Back then, I felt like I was watching life slip through my fingers.

-Yet in my frantic, haphazard quest, I was amazed to come across such a disproportionately large amount of questions and discussions about sex addiction.
+Yet in my frantic, haphazard quest, I was amazed to come across such a disproportionately large number of questions and discussions on sex addiction.

-Should the goal with addiction be to end the relationship, or to find restoration and improvement?
+Should the goal be to end the relationship, or to find restoration and improvement?

-While more serious chemical addictions might require chemical solutions, my basic thesis is that it’s possible to face, overcome, and return to balance after addiction without having to run and hide forever.
+While more serious chemical addictions might require chemical solutions, my basic thesis is that it’s possible to face and overcome addiction, and to return to a state of balance without having to run and hide forever from temptation.

 I’ve seen my own relationships with sex, alcohol, food, weed, exercise, other people, and work (for example) go from abusive and unstable to helpful and fun.

-No, addictions aren’t all the same; and fighting each unique compulsion does play out a little differently.
+No, addictions aren’t all the same, and confronting each unique compulsion does play out a little differently.

-First, let’s make beliefs about sex (in terms of right or wrong) another conversation.
-If addiction means doing something you’ve told yourself not to—something you see hindering you—let’s focus on when you find yourself unable to control anything sexual (including masturbation and porn) even when you clearly see the behavior negatively affecting your life.
+First, let’s make beliefs about sex in terms of right or wrong a separate conversation.
+If addiction means doing something you’ve told yourself not to—something you see hindering you—let’s focus on when you find yourself unable to control any sexual behavior (including masturbation and porn) that you see potentially affecting your life in a negative way.

-I believe a helpful goal to aim for when it comes to your relationship with sex is to set yourself up to have the best and most pleasurable experiences possible.
+I believe a helpful goal to aim for when it comes to your relationship with sex is to set yourself up to have the best, most pleasurable experiences possible.

 “Like compulsive overeaters, who must change their relationship to food in order to savor a gourmet meal, sex addicts must learn how to enjoy sex rather than abuse it.”

-As I read through the struggles of so many who felt powerless against sex addiction, I honestly felt like I was being translated back to my fifteen-year-old self—to a time when I faced all those same fears and feelings.
+As I read through the struggles of so many who felt powerless against the pull of compulsive sex, I honestly felt like I was being translated back to my 15-year-old self—to a time when I faced all those same fears and feelings.

-If you’d have asked me at fifteen, I’d have sworn I was addicted to masturbation.
+If you had asked me at 15, I’d have sworn I was addicted to masturbation.
 It was definitely a source of deep shame, and something I felt was keeping me from all my biggest dreams and goals.

 Every time I gave in to temptation, I’d feel a little worse about myself.